freenas/freenas-docs/userguide/system.rst

 Microsoft Azure Blob Storage, Microsoft OneDrive, pCloud, SFTP, WebDAV, and Yandex are supported.

+.. warning:: Cloud credentials are encrypted.
+The credentials are lost when the encryption key is not preserved.

 Select
 :menuselection:`System --> Cloud Credentials`
 to see the screen shown in :numref:`Figure %s <cloud_creds_fig>`.